Each registered voter in this state should:

 - Receive up to two replacement ballots if he or she makes a mistake prior to the ballot being cast.

-- An explanation if his or her registration is in question.
+- An explanation if his or her registration or identity is in question.

 - If his or her registration or identity is in question, cast a provisional ballot.